 19% of all residential customers were under contracts, with low-income customers over-represented in this group.Since 2015

 Residents have filed thousands of complaints against the companies that sell these contracts.

 Community Choice Electricity

 NOTE: Eversource offers residents a default electric supply option called Basic Service.
 The Community Choice Electricity program aims to offer rates below the Basic Service rate.
 However, because Basic Service rates change twice a year or more, this may not always be possible.
-The program will work to deliver cost savings, however, we cannot guarantee savings.
+The CCE Program will strive to deliver cost savings to customer.
+However, we cannot guarantee savings.